Keep Your Teams Organized With the Smartsheet Calendar App

 - Switch Sharing to ON to allow anyone who is shared via Smartsheet to the source sheet or report to see the Calendar on their Calendar App.

 - (Optional): If you want to share the calendar view with people who are not shared to the sheet or report, type their email addresses in the the Allow Emails/Domains box.

 NOTE: Anyone with Editor-level sharing permissions to the source sheet or report will be able to edit information directly in the calendar view.

 Let Others Know About the Shared Calendar View

-Once you’ve turned sharing on, you can copy the link from the Share Via Link box, and sent it to anyone who has access.
-People shared to the calendar view can use the direct link or they can view the calendar by visiting https://main.calendar.smartsheetapps.com/ and logging into the Calendar App.
+People shared to the calendar view can access it from the direct link or they can view the calendar by visiting https://main.calendar.smartsheetapps.com/ and logging in to the Calendar App.
 People who have Editor-level sharing permissions will be able to edit the calendar.

 If you use Smartsheet dashboards or portals, consider including a link to the calendar view there to make it easy for others to find.
 (For more information about Smartsheet dashboards, see Create or Edit a Smartsheet Dashboard or Portal.)